aka: Man Made Plague

 - In The Dresden Files novel Death Masks, creating a magical plague like this is the objective of Nicodemus, using the magical power of the Shroud of Turin.
 Nicodemus isn't doing it for any reason beyond to cause chaos and death, which he views as its own end.

 - In Echoes of an Alien Sky by James Hogan, settlers from Venus spend much of the novel figuring out where Terrans went, and why they look like them.
 Turns out they are descended from Terrans, ones sent away right before the Earth was overwhelmed by a Plague.
 Even more horrible when one realizes the virus was meant to be genocidal, as its effects are essentially Zombie Rabies.
 Even the technique used to get away was so experimental that the Venusians didn't think Terrans had found it yet.

-- In the Dune prequels, there's the Omnius Plague, released by the Thinking Machines against the League worlds.
+- In the Legends of Dune prequels, there's the Omnius Plague, released by the Thinking Machines against the League worlds.
 It wasn't actually designed by machines but by an exiled Tlulaxa scientist.
 The plague ends up devastating the human worlds, killing billions, and mutates into an even deadlier form on Rossak.
 While a cure is never discovered, Doctors Mohandas Suk and Raquella Berto-Anirul discover that spice can be used to resist the effects of the plague.
 As a result, the entire known galaxy is now dependend on spice for survival.

 - David Patneaude's Epitaph Road has this.
 It's discovered the plague, Elisha's Bear, that killed many of the men on Earth, was released by a fanatical woman.